 The above wedding photograph shows my mother’s father Frederick Cleverly (then aged 71) on the left; next to him is my aunt Mildred, then my father, then my mother, and lastly my father’s eldest brother William The certificate was countersigned by William and Frederick, and by the minister S.R.
 Record.

-Frederick Cleverly, my grandfather, was a blacksmith in Headington, first in the yard of the Royal Standard in New High Street, and then at a smithy that formed part of the Magdalen College Workshops at the eastern boundary of Bury Knowle Park.
+Frederick Cleverly, my grandfather, was a blacksmith in Headington, first in the yard of the Royal Standard in New High Street, and then probably at the yard in Old High Street.
+By 1920 he took over a smithy that formed part of the Magdalen College Workshops at the eastern boundary of Bury Knowle Park.
 (The site is now occupied by the Bury Knowle Health Centre, and was previously Stoneshire Construction Ltd.) These workshops were approximately opposite Dr McCay’s house on the London Road.

 Left: Advertisement in Bennett’s Business Directory of 1911, when Frederick Cleverly’s business was at the back of the Royal Standard, where there had been a smithy since at least the 1890s.
 An identical advertisement (except for the corrected spelling of the word “Headington”) appears in the 1914 Bennett’s Directory

-Frederick Cleverly originated in Bath, where he was born illegitimate in 1863.
-His mother later married Sergeant John Cleverly of the shire constabulary, and young Fred took his name from his adopted father.
-However he and his adopted father didn’t get on, and so at the age of 13 he was “put out” and disowned by his family.
+Frederick Cleverly was born in Bath on 2 June 1864 to a single woman, Charlotte Cleverly.
+His mother later married, but Fred and his adopted father didn’t get on, and so at the age of 13 he was “put out” and disowned by his family.
 We reckoned that he must then have joined up with an itinerant blacksmith, and the 1881 census bears this out: he was then living at Monkton Farleigh in Wiltshire (not far from Bath) with the family of a blacksmith called William Hyatt.
 Although only 16 at this time, he himself was also described as a blacksmith.